awhipp/forex-api-export/README.md

 # Forex API Export

-API Service that pulls forex data and returns CSV file based on the parameters
+API Service that pulls forex data and returns CSV file or JSON based on the parameters

 ## Setup